Bollocks: Obscenity court ruling

 What sort of country are we living in if a politician comes to Nottingham and speaks here to a group of people in the city centre and during his speech a heckler replies "bollocks".
 Are we to expect this person to be incarcerated, or do we live in a country where we are proud of our Anglo-Saxon language?
 Do we wish our language to be virile and strong or watered down and weak?

 Tony Wright, a Leicestershire trader, was given an £80 fixed penalty fine by police for selling T-shirts bearing the slogan "Bollocks to Blair".
 This took place on 29 June 2006 at the Royal Norfolk Show; the police issued the penalty notice, quoting Section 5 of the Public Order Act 1986 which refers to language "deemed to cause harassment, alarm or distress".
+The case was later dropped.